Schmidt SON light mounts

 So these German lights are all designed to work best when mounted at the fork crown, just above the front tire of a normal bicycle with 26" or 700c wheels.
 You can position them higher or lower, but the further you get from the top of the tire, the more the beam is compromised.
 Mounting at the handlebar still works well, but if you mount the light too low, the beam deteriorates badly.
 So I recommend against mounting lights at the level of the front hub, even though many people find that to be a very convenient location for a headlight.
 It may be convenient, but the beam will be poor.

 All of the Busch & Müller headlights and most of the others attach to a mount via a 6mm hole in the base.
 The hole takes a bolt, horizontally aligned, and perpendicular to the direction of travel.
 While this interface is almost an industry standard, that doesn't mean you can use any headlight on any mount.
-Busch & Müller headlights have plastic housings which make them extremely light.
+Most Busch & Müller headlights have plastic housings which make them extremely light.
 Most weigh about 2 ounces.
-But a few headlights, such as the Schmidt Edelux and Supernova, use aluminum housings.
+But a few headlights, such as the Busch & Müller IQ-X, Schmidt Edelux and Supernova, use aluminum housings.
 The Schmidt weighs almost 3 ounces, and the Supernova weighs in at about 5 ounces.
 Busch & Müller goes to great lengths to ensure that their headlight mounts are strong enough for their headlights, but they don't test their mounts with lights made by other manufacturers, and so you can't just assume that a B&M mount will be suitable for some other brand of headlight.
 None of the B&M metal mounts can be used with Supernova headlights.
 Though some are probably strong enough, they usually position the switch at the rear of the Supernova headlights too close to the bicycle.
+So as a general rule, Supernova headlights should only be used with Supernova headlight mounts.

 I have different mounts for different bikes.
 For example, if your bike has sidepull caliper brakes, you can't use a mount designed for cantilever brakes if you're mounting the light at the fork crown.
 Caliper brake mounts generally also work with V brakes, as the connecting wire passes in front of the mount.
 However, all mounts for V brakes won't necessarily work with caliper brakes.
 The base of the mount must be fairly flat and thin if you're going to mount a caliper brake since the mount fits between the brake and the fork crown.